-This article is about running a standalone PX4 simulation with a generic quadcopter.
+This article is about running a standalone PX4 simulation with a generic quadcopter and is outdated.
 Consider using our configuration for a more Clover-like experience.

 Main article: https://dev.px4.io/en/simulation/